-I once read a guidebook that described the lobby as “the inside of Jeannie’s bottle” and that description is very apt.
+I once read a guidebook that described the lobby as “the inside of Jeannie’s bottle,” a very apt description.
 We window-shopped the lobby gift shops, glittering with all sorts of items only the most ostentatiously wealthy would want: diamond-encrusted telephone cases, for example (wouldn’t that hurt your hand?), or golden statues of animals with gem eyes.

 The Burj Khalifa, soaring just above the fountain show, is the site of a new light show.
 I didn’t get to see this one, but apparently it’s more colorful than the fountains, and involves light patterns up the whole façade of the building.
 And it’s also free.

 Dubai, in its inimitable over-the-top style, has enough amusement and theme parks to last you for weeks.
-I haven’t been to any of them, so I’ll just list them here.
+It could be tough to choose if you only have one day in Dubai.
+I haven’t been to any of these, so I’ll just list them here.